 Grace Healy is Curriculum Director at David Ross Education Trust.

-Professor Nicola Walshe is Head of Department of Curriculum, Pedagogy and Assessment and Professor of Education at UCL Institution of Education.
+Nicola Walshe is Professor of Education and Head of Department of Curriculum, Pedagogy and Assessment at UCL Institution of Education.

 "With this book, Healy et al. have launched a giant into the relatively empty space of literature that exists on effective mentoring of geography teachers.
 The passionate theme that courses through the chapters is of the importance of subject specificity (geography) in approaches to mentoring to ensure that beginning teachers are inducted, not only into generic principles of teaching and learning, but those which lead to exceptional teachers of geography.
 The book contextualises the broader picture of contemporary geography education in which mentors find themselves which addresses the knotty issue of how that could inform approaches to mentoring and highlights the opportunities effective geography mentoring can offer not just the mentee, but importantly and often forgotten, the mentor.
 Included throughout are strategies, tasks and discussion questions to support readers, particularly geography mentors to reflect, and apply the principles to their own practice.
 This is a must read for every geography teacher educator from novices to experts and will be sure to give rise to critical reflection of mentoring practice and productive discussions of ways in which mentoring of beginning teachers can continue to improve."